Sanju1404-ai/Optimizing-IT-Support-Team-Performance-Using-Analytics/README.md

 - Data quality issues (invalid phones / missing values)

 ## 5) Key Insights (From Data Cleaning)
+1. Phone numbers were stored in different formats (example: `123-545-5421`, `123/643/9775`, `876|678|3469`).
+2. Some name fields contained unwanted characters (example: `/White`).
+3. The Yes/No columns had inconsistent values like `Yes`, `No`, `Y`, `N`, and blanks.
+4. Some phone numbers were missing or invalid, so those rows were removed from the final call-ready list.

 ## 6) Recommendations (Optional)
 1. The dataset should follow a standard input format while entering new customer data.